-At Konica Minolta, the Chief Compliance Officer, who is appointed by the Board of Directors, determines important matters for the promotion of the Group's compliance and is responsible for promoting and overseeing compliance activities such as anti-corruption measures and personal information protection.
+At Konica Minolta, the Chief Compliance Officer, a person appointed by the Board of Directors, determines important matters for the promotion of the Group's compliance and is responsible for promoting and overseeing compliance activities such as anticorruption measures and personal information protection.
 The Chief Compliance Officer reports directly to the President and CEO of Konica Minolta, Inc., who has ultimate responsibility for Group compliance.
-To fulfill that responsibility, the Chief Compliance Officer convenes the Group Compliance Committee, which is composed of officers responsible for compliance from corporate departments in charge of Group-wide functions.
+To fulfill that responsibility, the Chief Compliance Officer convenes the Group Compliance Committee, which is composed of officers responsible for compliance from Business Units and Corporate Divisions in charge of Group-wide functions.